domainmod/domainmod/README.md

 # Downloading
 You have two options for downloading the Domain Manager.

-NOTE: Whenever possible, we recommend that you use option #1, the git repository download directly from your server.
+NOTE: Whenever possible we recommend that you use option #1, the git repository download directly from your server.

 1. Use git right from your server to retrieve the source code.
 To do so, change to the directory where you want to install and run the following command: